Manishatds/Tailori-Plugin/README.md

 ```

 ### `Options()`
-Gets an item of particular product by sending it the product id which you will get from OnProductChange.
+Gets an item of particular product by sending it the product-id which you will get from OnProductChange.
 It will return array of objects.

 ```js